Charles Quette: Honors and awards

-Pilot of Escadrille N62.
+The citation for the award read: Pilot of Escadrille N62.
 Young and full of courage and sang-froid.
 He has distinguished himself in many situations and has had numerous combats, during the course of which his plane was hit several times by enemy fire.
 On 22 July 1917, he downed a German plane after a difficult combat.
 Wounded twice and cited in orders twice during the course of the war.